CoderFetch21/ChromeOS-VPN/README.md

 4. You will finally need this github repository

 # How to setup VPN
 1. Download this GitHub repository as a ZIP.
-Click the green Code button above → select Download ZIP
+Click the green Code button above → select Download ZIP There will be 2 folder that show up, the vpn and autostart you can remove the autostart folder

 2. Move the ZIP file into your Linux container.
 Open the ChromeOS Files app → Right-click the ZIP → Select Move to Linux